-- 5.4 Faculty Evaluation - 5.4.1 Formal, written evaluations shall be completed for each faculty member at the direction of the department head in accordance with departmental bylaws and this Agreement.
-Non-tenured faculty and Tenured Assistant and Associate Professors will be evaluated annually.
-Tenured Professors and Continuing Contract Status faculty at the rank of Professor will be evaluated every five (5) years.
-However:
+5.4 Faculty Evaluation

+5.4.1 Formal, written annual evaluations shall be completed for each faculty member at the direction of the department head in accordance with departmental bylaws and this Agreement, with the exception of Tenured Professors and Continuing Contract Status faculty at the rank of Professor, who will be evaluated every five (5) years.
+Additionally, tenured and Continuing Associate Professors have the option to submit two- (2) year evaluations instead of annual evaluations.

 a.
-For Tenured Professors and continuing contract status faculty at the rank of Professor, one or more annual evaluations prior to the scheduled five (5) year review may be required upon mutual request of the departmental evaluation committee and the department head.
+For Tenured Professors and Continuing Contract Status faculty at the rank of Professor, one or more annual evaluations prior to the scheduled five (5) year review may be required upon mutual request of the departmental evaluation committee and the department head.
 Such a request shall be non-grievable.